Roland Go Piano Review (88 keys)

 That's the same amount as in the 61 key.
 128 polyphony is actually a very good polyphony rate.

 And even more for this cheap price.

-You should be thankfully for that if buying this piano.
+You should be thankful for that if buying this piano.

 Shortly, the Polyphony is the maximum amount of notes that a keyboard or sound module can produce at one time.